reverset/lc3-rs/README.md

     - `putsp` TRAP vector
     - And maybe a few other things.
 - Assembler
-    - Revamp error messages (completely terrible at the moment)
     - Raw output format planned (currently outputs the same format as LC3Tools, without symbols or debug)
     - Linking